realpython/python-guide/docs/scenarios/web.rst

-The `<span tal:replace="expression" />` pattern for text insertion is common enough that if you do not require strict validity in your unrendered templates, you can replace it with a more terse and readable syntax that uses the pattern `${expression}`, as follows:
+The `<span tal:replace="expression" />` pattern for text insertion is common enough that if you do not require strict validity in your not rendered templates, you can replace it with a more terse and readable syntax that uses the pattern `${expression}`, as follows: